szymonmackowiak/edumd/README.md

-# edumd
+# Edumd
-Edumd is educational molecular dynamics engine started by Szymon Maćkowiak at Poznan University of Technology.
+Edumd is an educational molecular dynamics engine started by Szymon Maćkowiak at Poznan University of Technology.